DavidRConnell/latex_documentation/README.md

 	EXPORTPATH="~/Dropbox/documentation:~/Dropbox/presentations"

-Local docsrcs can be added to the parent directory of a project or into `DOCPATH` and will override the values for all projects in that directory.
+Local docsrcs can be added to the parent directory of a project or into directory in `DOCPATH` and will override the values for all projects in that directory.
-Only the variables to change need be set i.e. to change the author and email for one directory add to it a docsrc containing:
+Only the variables to change need be set i.e. to change the author and email for one directory create a docsrc containing:

 	AUTHOR="Jane Smith"
 	EMAIL="jane_smith@netscape.com"

 The first five values may be left blank, resulting in empty values in the main file (that can be manually added later).
-Leaving the doctype and fonts blank will still produce a main file but latexmk will fail unless when they are unset.
+The `mkdoc` command will still generate a main file with an unset doctype but `latexmk` will fail unless the class is set manually.

 `NUMBERPAGES` to `DOEXPORTPDF` should be either true or false (bash treats an unset vale as true).
-The remaining two options can be ignored when `DOEXPORTPDF` is false.
+The remaining two options can safely be ignored when `DOEXPORTPDF` is false.
-(Although, `DOCPATH` affects where docsrc are looked for.)
+(Although, `DOCPATH` affects where docsrc are looked for so there may still be a reason to set it.)

 If `ADDABSTRACT` is true `\maketitleandabstract{filename}` is used in place off `\maketitle` where filename is the file containing the abstract located